Bermuda Grass Control: How to Maintain Bermuda Grass Yearly

 Mowing Grass

-Mowing will help to remove dead grasses from your lawn and stimulate bermuda grass blades to develop deeper roots.
+Mowing will help to remove dead grasses from your lawn and stimulate Bermuda grass blades to develop deeper roots.

 Step 5: Aerating Your Turf in the Second Half of April